ksubramanian9/Data_Pipeline_Example/README.md

-# Retail Transactions Data Pipeline Demo
+# Schema-driven Synthetic Data Pipeline Demo

-This repository contains a self-contained demo that showcases a small retail analytics platform built on top of **Hadoop**, **Spark**, **Kafka**, and two Flask dashboards.
-Running the Docker Compose stacks generates synthetic transactions, loads them into HDFS, aggregates them with Spark (batch and Structured Streaming), and serves the resulting insights via web UIs.
+This repository contains a self-contained demo that showcases a configurable analytics platform built on top of **Hadoop**, **Spark**, **Kafka**, and two Flask dashboards.
+Running the Docker Compose stacks generates synthetic events from a JSON schema, loads them into HDFS, aggregates them with Spark (batch and Structured Streaming), and serves the resulting insights via web UIs.

 The project is suitable for workshops or classroom walkthroughs where you want